 However, it is both the most accessible Rep Range for lifters of all skill levels, and is particularly well matched for smaller single-joint isolation work.
 To name just a few, think Bicep Curl(s), Leg Extensions, Tricep Extensions/Pushdowns etc.

 It is important to include this Rep Range in your programming if your goal is to develop additional lean mass.
-Not only should you use this Rep Range for isolation work, but additionally mixing it into the big compound lifts will help both muscle development and delaying muscle fatigue.
+Not only should you use these number of reps for isolation work, but additionally mixing this Rep Range into the big compound lifts will help both muscle development and delaying muscle fatigue.

 Lastly, it’s worth noting there is some utility in flirting with a little 1-3 Rep Range Power work and 13-20 Muscle Endurance work once in a while, if your goals are general in physique improvement.
 This should make up to no more than ~10% of your annual training volume, but a little effort here and there can help create further adaptations and break through strength plateaus that WILL show up as you continue your training effort past year one.
 Otherwise referred to as Periodisation (Daily/DUP, Weekly or Mesocyle).